-7th Parallel Data Storage Workshop
+7th Parallel Data Storage Workshopheld in conjunction with

 KEYNOTE SPEAKER: Eric Barton, Intel